 It was clear to us that an opportunity existed to help solve (in our own small way) our industry’s talent shortages by inspiring and encouraging young people on our doorstep to discover the employment opportunities offered by Brighton’s digital employers.

 Our hope is that the one million other small businesses in the UK provide one week of work experience to a young person, that’s one million young people who are more likely to engage positively with work.

 As well as our work with Career Ready, we’ve been working closely with Brighton Aldridge Community Academy (BACA) to help improve employment opportunities in Brighton.

 After a year supporting Extratime, in 2014 SiteVisibility initiated the The Brighton BIG (Business Action Group) which is made up of a number of businesses (including CPJ Field & Co), working together on collaborative projects responding to specific needs of their local community.

-The first project we have committed to support is Brighton Aldridge Community Academy (BACA).
+The first project we committed to support was with Brighton Aldridge Community Academy (BACA).